American Home: History

 The home was built in 1992 by Serendipity: Russian Consulting & Development, LTD - now doing business as Serendipity-Russia - to foster relations between the United States and Russia after the collapse of the Soviet Union.
 Dr. Ron Pope, a political science professor at Illinois State University specializing in Russian politics (now retired), organized the project to showcase American construction materials and home building techniques, with the intent of fostering investment and trade opportunities.
 Vladimir was selected by Dr. Pope because of its relationship to Bloomington-Normal, one of Vladimir's sister cities.
-Materials were donated by more than 50 North American companies and volunteer labor was provided by 25 primarily central Illinois builders and Illinois State University Industrial Technology students.
 The energy efficient house was designed and its construction was supervised by Illinois State University Industrial Technology professor, Dr. Ed Francis.
-Dr. Pope's father, Russell Pope, provided the more than $125,000 that was needed to cover expenses such as shipping (usable building materials were not available at that time in Russia).
-Construction began May 18, 1992 and the house was dedicated that July 4, much to the pleasant surprise of the Russians who were used to even relatively small projects taking much longer to complete.
-The house includes three bedrooms, one full and two half bathrooms, a two-car garage (subsequently largely converted to a waiting area for students and visitors), and a typical American yard with a lawn and flower beds.

 After construction the aims of the project changed, and the major goal of the American Home became the facilitating of intercultural communication through its language programs and educational exchanges.
 An effort was also made to promote community development in Vladimir and the surrounding area, with a special emphasis on tourism development.].